 Minor/9U: The exchange of the ball from the catcher to the pitcher is a live ball exchange.
 However, a runner on third may not score in this situation and a runner from first or second must stop at third.

-Major/11U and Minor/9U: Base stealing will be allowed within the following guidelines:
+Art.
+10. Major/11U and Minor/9U: Base stealing will be allowed within the following guidelines:

-A base runner may not steal home.
+Art.
+11. Minor/9U: A base runner may not steal home.
 Once on third base a runner must either be hit in, forced in via a bases loaded walk, or hit by pitch.
 The base runner cannot advance home from third base on a wild pitch, passed ball, or straight steal.
 The runner on third base can also advance home from third base if the ball goes out of play and a dead ball is called as the runner would be entitled to any base(s) resulting from the dead ball.
 Otherwise there is a "wall" on the runner on third base.
+For example, if the catcher plays on the runner trying to steal second and the ball is thrown away the runner must remain at third base since they were not played on.
+A base runner who attempts to steal home, even mistakenly, must attempt to return to third base without being tagged out, but if the base runner crosses home plate, they will be called out.

 Art.
 1 Rev...
 A catcher should not intentionally obstruct home plate (e.g., stand on the plate with both feet) when a runner is attempting to score.

-Four Bases (home) if a defensive player's mitt and/or a cap is thrown at a fair ball (except in Senior/13U and Liberty).
+Art.
+3 Rev...
+Each Runner is awarded: Four bases (home) if a defensive player's mitt and/or a cap is thrown at a fair ball (except in Senior/13U and Liberty).

 Art.
 5 Rev...
-Junior/7U and Rookie: On each batted ball where the first throw by an infielder results in the ball going out of play behind 1st base--award one base to batter and runners from base occupied at start of play, i.e. batter occupied home, gets 1st base.
+Junior/7U and Rookie: On each batted ball where the first throw by an infielder results in the ball going out of play behind 1st base — award one base to batter and runners from base occupied at start of play, i.e. batter occupied home, gets 1st base.

 Art.
 8. Junior/7U and Rookie: Intentional rolling or bouncing of the ball on the playing field between defensive players during active plays is not permitted.
 All ball exchanges among defensive players must be airborne (overhand, or underhand for a short throw).
 If intentional rolling of the ball is observed by the umpire, they shall give a warning to all players and coaches regardless of which team incurred the rule infraction.
 On subsequent infractions, the umpire may call a base runner safe at a base if they determine that a player intentionally rolled or bounced a ball on the playing field during active plays.

 Art.
-9. Junior/7U and Rookie: The pitcher fielding the ball must make an attempt to complete an airborne exchange of the ball with another defensive player to make a force out or put out at any base, including home plate.
-For example, if the pitcher chases the batter/runner down between home and 1st base instead of throwing the fielded ball to the 1st baseman, the runner will be ruled "safe" even if the tag is made by the pitcher.
+9. Junior/7U and Rookie: The pitcher fielding the ball must make an attempt to complete an airborne exchange of the ball with another defensive player to make a force out at any base, including home plate.
+For example, if the pitcher chases the batter/runner down between home and 1st base instead of throwing the fielded ball to the first baseman, the runner will be ruled "safe" even if the tag is made by the pitcher.
 The rule applies to all bases.

-Rookie: Pitcher is required to complete an airborne exchange to secure an out at any base.
+Rookie: The pitcher is required to complete an airborne exchange to secure an out at any base.
 If a pitcher fields a ground ball and runs to home plate or any base for a force out instead of making an airborne exchange, then the runner will be safe even if the force is made by the pitcher.

 Art.
 1 Rev...
 The Batter-Runner is out when: